joshuaaanderson/emailstathelper/README.md

 2. store a copy of the database in the table
 3. add a UI frontend for keeping track of metrics graphically (make it pretty)

+# Analyze for the results
+SELECT email_from,
+       Count(*)
+FROM   emails
+WHERE  source = 'Gmail'
+GROUP  BY email_from
+ORDER  BY 2